Juvenile-Developers/stayForever/README.md

   <p align='center'><img src="image_2022-08-16_134200987.png"/></p>

 2. Then open the web browser of your choice, then head on to the extensions, and then toggle between the developer mode button and make sure that it is turned on.

+3. Then smassh the load unpacked button on your screen and then select the extracted folder.

   <p align='center'><img src="Screenshot (25).png"/></p>

 ## License